cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-03-hosting-your-site-on-github.md

     <img src="../../images/manage_domain.png"></a>
 </figure>

-<h4>After you finish, wait 5-10 minutes for your changes to take effect.</h4>
+After your changes are saved, wait 5-10 minutes so github can host your website.

 <br>
 Thanks for reading!